5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 6. IMPORANT: Perform an NVRAM Reset (in Bootpicker, hit Space Bar and select Clean NVRAM).
 Especially important when switching from a DSDT to DSDT-less config!
 7. Reboot again
 8. Select macOS to boot.
 It's currently configured for running Catalina.
 If you want to run Big Sur, you need to use SMBIOS 11,x.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com

+## POST-INSTALL

+- Fixing Sleep: If you have issues with sleep, run the following commands in Terminal:

+	sudo pmset hibernatemode 0
+	sudo rm /var/vm/sleepimage
+	sudo touch /var/vm/sleepimage
+	sudo chflags uchg /var/vm/sleepimage

+- Switch Command and Option Keys.
+By default, the ALT key is the CMD Key in macOS and the Windows Key is the Option Key.
+To switch them around open System Settings > Keyboard.
+On the right there's a button for Special Keys.
+Just switch the Option and Command keys to the opposite and everything's fine.

 ## BIOS SETTINGS